teampat/wordpress-nginx-docker/README.md

    or \
    You can import sql file into database via phpMyAdmin.

-## How can I access and log into phpMyAdmin?
+## How can I access to phpMyAdmin?
 Browsing to http://localhost/phpmyadmin or https://yourdomain/phpmyadmin

 ## Backup Script